-Counselling for teenagers and pre-teens
+Counselling for teenagers and young people

 Many young people are unhappy and not sure how to change things, or even that change is possible.
 They can feel trapped, ignored, not good enough.
 Too easily, they can worry they are different, wrong in some way, outside the group.
 They may be confused by what is happening to them, or hate aspects of themselves, particularly when it seems other people want them to be something else.
 Sadly, these difficulties lead to destructive, and self-destructive, thoughts and behaviours which are also easily misunderstood by others around them.